Thursday, November 21, 2024

 Additionally, if you want to learn how to automate and schedule SQL database synchronization from the CLI, feel free to watch this video.

-To learn more about comparing data and schemas from the command line, please refer to the corresponding documentation topics:
+To learn more about comparing data and schemas from the command line, refer to the corresponding documentation topics:

 Conclusion